KarelZe/edu/adv_ml/01_self_test.md

 - F: *Explain scenarios, where LASSO would be preferred over Ridge Regression.*
   - As with ridge regression, the LASSO shrinks the coefficient estimates towards zero.
   - However, in the case of LASSO some coefficient estimates are forced to be exactly equal to zero (zeroed out) when the tuning parameter $$\lambda$$ is sufficiently large.
-  - Therefore, LASSO does variable selection automatically.
+  - Therefore, LASSO does variable selection automatically and shrinkage of parameters.

 ---
 - F: *Write the definitions $$R^2$$, Adj. $$R^2$$, MAE, RMSE.*